How It Works

 How Do Floating Solar Panels Work?

-A fairly new concept, floating solar technology patents were first registered in 2008
+A fairly new concept, floating solar technology patents were first registered in 2008.

 From its first patent, floating solar had grown rapidly and been installed all around the world, in countries including in countries such as Japan, China, The United Arab Emirates, and the United Kingdom.
 Floating solar farms are based solely on the water surface, meaning they require no valuable land space.

-What were once unused bodies of water, such as reservoirs for dams and drinking water or wastewater treatment facilities can be transformed into floating solar farms.
-Land owners n therefore make use of an area that would not normally be used, instead of creating the installation on useful land areas that could serve a better purpose.
+What were once unused bodies of water, such as reservoirs for dams and drinking water or wastewater treatment facilities can be transformed into floating solar arrays.
+Land owners can therefore make use of an area that would not normally be used, instead of creating the installation on useful land areas that could serve a better purpose.
 When installing solar panels on water bodies, the need for forest removal or tree clearing is gone.

 Higher Performance from Your Solar Panels